 When it comes time to sell your car, the warranty is fully transferrable.
 On this point, GM aligns with the crowd since most manufacturers tie their warranties to the vehicle identification number (VIN) and not the owner.

 In J.D.
-Power’s 2020 Vehicle Dependability Study, Buick and Chevrolet ranked highly, taking the third and ninth spots out of 32 brands.
+Power’s 2022 Vehicle Dependability Study, Buick and Cadillac ranked highly, taking the second and ninth spots out of 32 brands.
 The study looked at the number of problems experienced per 100 vehicles from each brand.
 Each car was three years old, and owners recorded any issues they had in the past 12 months.

-Cadillac ranked above the industry average in position 12, but GMC didn’t fare so well.
-GMC finished toward the bottom of the list at 28th.
-According to the study, GMC vehicles exhibited 162 problems per 100 vehicles.
-Overall, however, GM brands did well.
-The Buick Encore, Buick Regal, Chevrolet Equinox, Chevrolet Silverado HD, and Chevrolet Tahoe all won segment awards.
+Chevrolet ranked above the industry average in position 10, but GMC didn’t fare quite well.
+GMC finished just above the industry average in 17th place.
+According to the study, GMC vehicles exhibited 192 problems per 100 vehicles.

 The cost of GM’s extended warranty is somewhere between $1,000 and $2,000, and that only adds two years to the coverage.
 For a similar price, there are third-party options that offer much more coverage.